How To Propagate Coral Bells?

 One-year-old seedling.

-In the spring, lightly shred the dried inflorescences.
-Then sow these into trays or pots of seedling soil.
+In the spring, sow seeds into trays or pots of seedling soil.
 Moisten the soil well and place the containers in the greenhouse.
-Keep the humidity high and don’t let the soil dry out.
+Keep the humidity high, and don’t let the soil dry out.

 In a year or two, you will get big plants that you can decorate your garden with.